-Mr. Reif has more than twenty years of experience in international trade law, policy and negotiations.
-Most recently, Mr. Reif was Chief International Trade Counsel for the Committee on Ways and Means in the U.S. House of Representatives, where he advised Members of the Committee, Democratic Members of the House, and staff, on trade and international economic matters.
-From 1989 to 1993, Mr. Reif served as Associate General Counsel in the Office of the U.S. Trade Representative, where he was lead USTR negotiator for the Uruguay Round Antidumping Agreement, also negotiating provisions of the North American Free Trade Agreement (NAFTA), and a number of bilateral agreements such as the U.S.-Japan Semiconductor Agreement (1991), and litigated or supervised the litigation of more than a dozen disputes in the General Agreement on Tariffs and Trade and under U.S. free trade agreements.
-Mr. Reif has also held teaching positions at Princeton University’s Woodrow Wilson School for Public and International Affairs and Georgetown Law School.
+Mr. Reif comes to USTR with broad and deep experience from both the private and public sectors in international regulatory and transactional law, policy and negotiations.
+Immediately prior to his current appointment, Mr. Reif served as Chief International Trade Counsel for the Committee on Ways and Means in the U.S. House of Representatives, where he advised on the regulation of all international trade, investment, regulatory and economic matters, and related legislation.
+Prior to this appointment, he worked as Special Trade Counsel in private law practice, advising global companies on compliance issues and ways to address foreign regulatory barriers in their global operations and export transactions.
+Mr. Reif previously served as Associate General Counsel in the Office of the U.S. Trade Representative, where he was lead USTR negotiator for key provisions of the Uruguay Round Agreements and the North American Free Trade Agreement (NAFTA), as well as a number of bilateral agreements such as the U.S.-Japan Semiconductor Agreement (1991).
+Mr. Reif also litigated or supervised the litigation of numerous disputes.
+Mr. Reif has held teaching positions at Princeton, Columbia Law School and Georgetown Law School.

-He received his Juris Doctor from Columbia University School of Law and his Master of Public Affairs and Bachelor degrees from Princeton University.
-He is married to Desiree Green and they have four children, Paul, Anna, Sarah and Clare.
+Mr. Reif received his Juris Doctor from Columbia Law School and his Master of Public Affairs and Bachelor degrees from Princeton University.
+He is married to Desiree Green and they are the parents of Paul, Anna, Sarah and Clare.